The recurring Zoom links:

 select “Notifications” then under “Announcements” select the checkmark

-to ensure you get them sent immediately not later in the day or later
+to ensure you get them sent immediately, not later in the day or later

 in the week.

-Before lab: Electrons in Mag field group report
+Electrons in magnetic field

 VR: Charged and Minty Particles

 - Lectures are from 11:30 AM to 12:30 PM on Thursdays.
-I will use that time to present lectures synchronously for 30 minutes, followed by 30 minutes of Q&A. Lecture homework (covering the prior week's topics) is due every Thursday at midnight.
+I will use that time to present lectures synchronously for 30 minutes, followed by 30 minutes of Q&A. Lecture homework (covering the prior week's topics) is due every Thursday at midnight Pacific.
 The lectures will be recorded and posted for students who cannot make it to lecture.

 - Remote learning through lecture is exhausting for students.
 This course is designed with that mental fatigue in mind.
 Lecture will involve collaborative activities designed for efficient learning.
 In order to benefit from the in-class activities, and to not let your group down, it is essential that students do the before lecture.